enatsek/Debian-Ubuntu/LVMOnDebianUbuntu.md

 sudo resize2fs /dev/myvg/root
 ```

-Output of "df -h" after expanding the disk
+Output of `df -h` after expanding the disk

 ```
 Filesystem             Size  Used Avail Use% Mounted on